zachinjapan/udemy-code-diary/README.md

 # code-diary

-My deepest and darkest code.
+Everything I have learned organized into one website.

-It meant to be read top to bottom. (hence the heavy amount of comments)
+Please read the code from top to bottom and use the website as a refrence.